QuentinJcb/QuentinJcb.github.io/sharpe.md

 ```

-As we result, we get the following graph which confirms the linear relation between the Sharpe ratio and $$\epsilon$$:
+As a result, we get the following graph which confirms the linear relation between the Sharpe ratio and $$\epsilon$$:

 ![Relation between the Sharpe ratio and the excess of precision](graph_sharpe.png)